INRIA/scikit-learn-mooc/markdown_files/adult_census_exploration.md

 be representative of the full census database.

-## Visualize the data
+## Inspect the data
 Before building a machine learning model, it is a good idea to look at the
 data:
 * maybe the task you are trying to achieve can be solved without machine learning
 * you need to check that the data you need for your task is indeed present in the dataset
 * inspecting the data is a good way to find peculiarities.
 These can can arise in the data collection (for example, malfunctioning sensor or missing values), or the way the data is processed afterwards (for example capped